Cervical screening saves lives

 What is cervical cancer?

-Cervical cancer is a type of cancer that develops in a woman's cervix - the entrance to the womb from the vagina.
+Cervical cancer is a type of cancer that develops in the cervix - the entrance to the womb from the vagina.

 Find out more about cervical cancer.

 The Cervical Screening Test replaced the Pap test in 2017.
-We expect it to protect up to 30% more women.
+We expect it to protect up to 30% more people.

-The Pap test used to look for cell changes in the cervix.
-The new test looks for HPV (a common infection spread during sexual activity) which can lead to those cell changes.
+The Cervical Screening Test looks for HPV (a common infection spread during sexual activity) which can lead cell changes in the cervix.

 Who should get a Cervical Screening Test

 You are eligible for the test if you: